-Customizes the PreInvocationAuthorizationAdviceVoter with the ref as the PreInvocationAuthorizationAdviceVoter for the element.
+Customizes the PreInvocationAuthorizationAdviceVoter with the ref as the PreInvocationAuthorizationAdviceVoter for the cpre-post-annotation-handling element.

-Parent Elements of
+Parent Elements of re-invocation-advice>

 • pre-post-annotation-handling

 Attributes

 • ref Defines a reference to a Spring bean Id.

 Securing Methods using

 <protect-pointcut> Rather than defining security attributes on an individual method or class basis using the @Secured annotation, you can define cross-cutting security constraints across whole sets of methods and interfaces in your service layer using the cprotect-pointcut> element.
 You can find an example in the namespace introduction.